lydiaL123/lydiaL123.github.io/_pages/about_new.md

 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - IEEE Transactions on Knowledge and Data Engineering (TKDE)
 - IEEE Transactions on Information Forensics & Security (TIFS)
-- IEEE Transactions on Dependable and Secure Computing
+- IEEE Transactions on Dependable and Secure Computing (TDSC)
 - IEEE Transactions on Mobile Computing (TMC)
 - IEEE Transactions on Systems, Man and Cybernetics (TSMC)
 - IEEE Transactions on Fuzzy System (TFS)